Exxon Valdez oil spill: Alaska regulations

-Economic and personal impact
+Economic and Native impact

-In 1991, following the collapse of the local marine population (particularly clams, herring, and seals) the Chugach Alaska Corporation, an Alaska Native Corporation, filed for Chapter 11 bankruptcy protection.
+In 1991, following the collapse of populations of local marine species (particularly clams, herring, and seals), the Chugach Alaska Corporation, an Alaska Native Corporation, filed for Chapter 11 bankruptcy protection.
 It has since recovered.

 According to several studies funded by the state of Alaska, the spill had both short-term and long-term economic effects.
 These included the loss of recreational sports, fisheries, reduced tourism, and an estimate of what economists call "existence value", which is the value to the public of a pristine Prince William Sound.

 The economy of the city of Cordova, Alaska was adversely affected after the spill damaged stocks of salmon and herring in the area.
 The village of Chenega was transformed into an emergency base and media outlet.
 The local villagers had to cope with a tripling of their population from 80 to 250.
 When asked how they felt about the situation, a village councilor noted that they were too shocked and busy to be depressed; others emphasized the human costs of leaving children unattended while their parents worked to clean up.
-Many Native Americans were worried that too much time was spent on the fishery and not enough on the land that supports subsistence hunting.
+Many Alaska Natives were worried that too much time was spent on the fishery and not enough on the land that supports subsistence hunting.

 In 2010, CNN reported on studies concluding that many oil spill cleanup workers involved in the Exxon Valdez response had subsequently become sick, and warned those exposed to the Deepwater Horizon oil spill to take heed.
 Anchorage lawyer Dennis Mestas found that this was true for 6,722 of 11,000 worker files he was able to inspect, despite access to the records being controlled by Exxon.
 Exxon denied this in a statement to CNN: